 Immediate Actions

-The initial thing you should do if you suspect a pipe has burst is turning off the main water supply so as to keep yourself from being flooded more than it is now, contact emergency plumbers as soon as possible and before they arrive try and use buckets, towels or a wet/dry vacuum cleaner in order to reduce the extent of the damage caused to your property.
+The first thing you should do if you suspect a pipe has burst is to turn off the main water supply.
+Once you’ve contained the immediate water flow, it can be important to contact emergency plumbing services, such as those offered by PM247 (available at pm247.co.uk), to take care of the issue.
+Before they arrive, try and use buckets, towels, or a wet/dry vacuum cleaner to reduce the extent of the damage caused to your property.

 Severe Clogs